jsquire/Portfolio/src/VisualStudioConfigurationTransforms/ReadMe.md

     Sample application project post build command line: call "$(ProjectDir)..\..\..\Build\Actions\transform-config.cmd" $(ProjectDir) App App $(ProjectName).exe $(ConfigurationName)

-### Items ###
+### Items

 * **ConfigurationTransform.build**
-  <br />_An MSBuild targets file extracted from the built-in web publishing targets which allows the configuration transform functionality to be included as part of a project file._
+ _An MSBuild targets file extracted from the built-in web publishing targets which allows the configuration transform functionality to be included as part of a project file._

 * **Microsoft.Web.Publishing.Tasks.dll**
-  <br />_The library used by the built-int web publishing functionality of Visual Studio in which the MSBuild tasks for configuration transform logic are defined._
+  _The library used by the built-int web publishing functionality of Visual Studio in which the MSBuild tasks for configuration transform logic are defined._

 * **transform-config.cmd**
-  <br />_A batch file intended to be used as part of a post-build command for a non-web project, such as a desktop application,  performs the transformation against an app.config file._
+  _A batch file intended to be used as part of a post-build command for a non-web project, such as a desktop application,  performs the transformation against an app.config file._

 * **transform-web-config.cmd**
-  <br />_A batch file intended to be used as part of a post-build command for a web project, such as a desktop application,  performs the transformation against an web.config file._
+  _A batch file intended to be used as part of a post-build command for a web project, such as a desktop application,  performs the transformation against an web.config file._

-### Resources ###
+### Resources

 * [Configuration Transform Syntax](http://msdn.microsoft.com/en-us/library/dd465326.aspx "Configuration Transform Syntax")
 * [How to: Specify Build Events](http://msdn.microsoft.com/en-us/library/ke5z92ks(v=VS.100).aspx "How to: Specify Build Events")